|

 Talise Trevigne is a singer recognized for the "sheer beauty of her voice" and "exquisite stage presence."
 As one critic stated, "No wonder Talise Trevigne is THE BUZZ of the opera world.
 She has it all: glorious voice, matchless acting ability, and beauty that takes your breath away!"

 Called the "luminous new voice of opera," Ms. Trevigne continues to be praised for her portrayals of many leading ladies including Violetta, Mimì, Juliette, Gilda and Manon.
 Critics have deemed her Lucia as "perfect Bel Canto singing" and "utterly ravishing!"
 She garnered Britain's coveted Royal Philharmonic Society Music Award for her mesmerizing portrayal of Violetta in Graham Vick's La Traviata with Birmingham Opera and the City of Birmingham Symphony Orchestra.
-She opened the Rising Stars Concert Series at Santa Barbara's historic Granada Theatre in a sublime recital with the incomparable Warren Jones.
+She opened the Emerging Stars Concert Series at Santa Barbara's historic Granada Theatre in a sublime recital with the great Warren Jones.
 In 2010 she reprised her meltingly beautiful Gilda with Tulsa Opera in her company début.
-She débuts at San Diego Opera singing her first Micaëla in May 2011.
-This summer she returned to Bel Canto at Caramoor to sing the role of Jemmy in Rossini's Guillaume Tell.
+She débuts with San Diego Opera singing her first Micaëla in May 2011.
+This summer she returns to Bel Canto at Caramoor to sing the role of Jemmy in Rossini's Guillaume Tell.

 A champion of new music, she received rave reviews when she created the role of Pip the Cabin Boy in the world premiere of Jake Heggie's smash hit Moby-Dick with Dallas Opera in her company début.
 She reprises this poignant role, written for her by Mr. Heggie, with San Diego Opera in February 2012 and with San Francisco Opera in October 2012.
-This September she performs in the world premiere of Heggie's song cycle Pieces of 9/11 - Memories from Houston for Houston Grand Opera.

 She made her Australian opera début as "The Beloved" in the world premiere of Liza Lim's The Navigator and reprised this demanding role at Moscow's Chekhov International Arts Festival (June 2009) and at Paris' Bastille (December 2009).
 She originated the title role in the world premiere of Judith Weir's Armida in the film which won glowing reviews internationally.
 She also starred in the world premiere of Errollyn Wallen's The Silent Twins with London's Almeida Opera.